What happened at the F1 Austrian Grand Prix?

 10. Inside the wide world of Red Bull Motorsports

 How to become a rally driving pro?
-Kalle Rovanperä knows – the 22-year-old Finn is the defending champ in the World Rally Championship, and his title defence is going pretty well, too.
+Kalle Rovanperä knows – the 20-year-old Finn is the defending champ in the World Rally Championship, and his title defense is going pretty well, too.

 What makes a great rally driver, how do you get there, and is there such a thing as being too young to get started?
 Get the inside word from the youngest-ever WRC world champion.